 We have a small but experienced team here at Tadorna Tours.
 Each of our Tour Leaders and Operations staff are experienced in their fields through their work in conservation or in the field, and our Operations staff are friendly, informative and passionate about giving you the best experience on one of our tours and helping you to be organised and ready along the way.

-Dan is responsible for the every day running of Tadorna Tours, she also leads some of our Day Trips, UK Tours and is a core member of the Wildlife Education team.
+Dan is responsible for the every day running of Tadorna Tours and Tadorna Wildlife, she also leads some of our Day Trips, UK Tours and is a core member of the Wildlife Education team.

 Born and raised in a small town near Swansea, Dan has a huge passion for Wales and its wildlife.
-She is an experienced ornithologist having conducted surveys for Natural Resources Wales as well as volunteering and working with a number of Bird Observatories, across Wales, the UK and Europe.
+She is an experienced ornithologist having conducted surveys for Natural Resources Wales as well as being a Consultant Ecologist for a number of different ecology companies across the UK.
 She has a particular love for wildfowl and wader migration, spending many many hours on the coast watching species through the year.
 Her background is in wildlife education, having worked for the Wildfowl and Wetlands Trust in both their education and aviculture departments.
 Dan is qualified in Additional and Special Educational Needs teaching and has worked with SEN Groups and Schools.
 She is a presenter for S4C and guest presenter on BBC Countryfile, she’s also an author with DK Books.
-Dan also holds a position on the Welsh Ornithological Society committee.

 Interests: Birds, Wildfowl, Coastal Wildlife, Waders, Cetaceans